yast/yast.github.io/doc/security-tips.md

 Here is a short summary of security recommendations for the YaST developers.
 This is very likely not a full list, feel free to add more tips.

-## Obtaining the Root Privileges
+## Obtaining Root Privileges

-YaST needs to be already started under the `root` account, there is no switch from unprivileged user to privileged one at runtime.
+YaST needs to be already started under the `root` account, there is no switch from an unprivileged user to the privileged one at runtime.

-Some modules can be run under unprivileged user but they do not support switching to privileged user later.
-That means they usually work only in the read-only mode and do not allow to change anything.
+Some modules can be run under the unprivileged user, but they do not support switching to the privileged user later.
+That means they usually work only in read-only mode and do not allow to change anything.

 The result is that there should not be any security problem in this area.